teodorpatras/EasyTipView/README.md

 <a name="customising-animations"> Customising the presentation or dismissal animations </a>
 --------------

 The default animations for showing or dismissing are scale up and down.
-If you want to change the default behaviour, you need to change the attributes of the ``animating`` property within the preferences.
+If you want to change the default behavior, you need to change the attributes of the ``animating`` property within the preferences.
 An example could be:

 ```swift
 preferences.animating.dismissTransform = CGAffineTransform(translationX: 0, y: -15)